-You will probably have to deal with those standard issues people experience on cheaper trekking poles, like locks that come undone on their own or tips that get worn out really quickly.
-Also, these are a lot heavier than some of the trekking poles from the premium brands, but they’re still not so heavy that they will weigh you down on your hikes.
+You will probably have to deal with those standard issues people experience on a cheaper trekking pole, like locks that come undone on their own or tips that get worn out really quickly.
+Also, these are a lot heavier than some of the poles from the premium brands, but they’re still not so heavy that they will weigh you down on your hikes.

 These trekking poles are equipped with a rubber grip that has an EVA foam extension and a wrist strap.
 The rubber is not as breathable or as comfortable as cork, so you might experience some slipping if your hands get too sweaty.
 I’d also recommend that you wear some sort of gloves when hiking with these poles, since rubber is more likely to cause blisters on your hands.

-One huge upside of these is that aluminum is quite flexible – in case one of the poles bends while you’re hiking, you can just straighten it out and keep walking.
+One huge upside of these is these aluminum poles are quite flexible – in case one of them bends while you’re hiking, you can just straighten it out and keep walking.
 That wouldn’t happen with carbon fiber – although it’s a lot more durable than aluminum, once it shatters there’s no way to save it.

 You get quite a collection of different tips for these trekking poles, which could last you quite some time if you’re not going to use the poles too often.
 And you’ll also get a waterproof carrying case with these – a thoughtful, but not necessarily very useful addition.

-These are telescoping poles with quick lock technology, so they are very versatile.
+These are poles that telescope (not fixed length), with quick lock technology, so they are very versatile.
 It should be pretty easy to adjust them to a height that’s the best fit for you, considering that the height of these retractable poles ranges from 24” to 55”.
 That’s suitable for pretty much anyone, from kids to some really tall people.

 Additionally, the Foxelli poles are designed to be used throughout all four seasons, and they come with enough accessories to prove that claim.
 You will get tips that are suitable for mud, gravel, snow, asphalt, rocks, ice, sand and even a pair that’s design to protect the tips of the poles when you’re storing them.
 Considering the price point of this pair, I’d say that’s an excellent deal.